example42/psick/vagrant/environments/pe/README.md

     vagrant provision puppet # Do the real provisioning: it should install PE and run puppet agent with no errors

-Note 2: It's recommended to run this Vagrant environment on hosts that have at least 16 Gb or RAM.
+Note 2: If you want to start all the default VMs of this environment you will need a *lot* of memory: at least 12 Gb of RAM.
 Edit ```config.yaml``` to tune the memory to allocate to the VM.

+### Usage

 To access the PE console from your host browse to **https://127.0.0.1:1443**

 Login: **admin**
 Password: **puppetlabs**

+To access the GitLab installation, browse to **http://127.0.0.1:1080**, insert your admin password, then register a new user.